Updated: January 2021

 - In a life-threatening emergency, please call your local Pet Hospital directly

-- For any other issues, please use our call back request form and someone will call you back within 3-5 days
+- For any other issues, please use our call back request form and someone will call you back

 - For other help or advice check the links below.